Merzasphor/MWSE/docs/source/lua/type/tes3mobileActor.rst

     Controls if the mobile has movement collision active.
 When false, the mobile can move through any object, but can still block other mobiles, and can still be hit in combat.
 Actors will still follow pathgrids, ramps and stairs when navigating.

 `movementFlags`_ (`number`_)
+    Read-only.
 Access to the root mobile object movement flags, represented as an integer.
 Should not be accessed directly.

 `nextActionWeight`_ (`number`_)
+    Read-only.
 No description available.

 `objectType`_ (`number`_)
+    Read-only.
 The type of mobile object.
 Maps to values in tes3.objectType.

 `paralyze`_ (`number`_)
     Direct access to the actor's paralyze effect attribute.

 `personality`_ (`tes3statistic`_)
+    Read-only.
 Direct access to the actor's personality attribute statistic.

 `playerDistance`_ (`number`_)
     The distance to the player.
 Updated every frame when the mobile is in an active cell.